This Japanese 'Byakuya' ice cream is the most expensive ice cream in the world

 — Guinness World Records (@GWR) May 18, 2023

-One serving of this world’s most expensive ice cream also comes with a beautifully hand-crafted metal spoon to really complete the experience.
+One serving of this world’s most expensive sweet treat also comes with a beautifully hand-crafted metal spoon to really complete the experience.

 Cellato is looking to release more flavours using premium ingredients from everywhere in the world.
 Find out more via the Cellato website.